 Employment is the metric used to define the economic cycles for the State.
 Employment has a secondary impact on trip frequency and a more direct impact on destination choice.
 However, the employment levels also can be used to more directly impact the total numbers of trips through relationships with households by numbers of workers and households by income group.
 For a given forecast of households, the numbers of 0, 1, and 2+ worker households should vary so that total workers in the State track the total employment.
-Likewise, in a recession, it should be expected that the number of low-income households should increase at the expense of middle- and high-income households and, likewise, that the number of middle-income households.
+Likewise, in a recession, it should be expected that the number of low-income households should increase at the expense of middle- and high-income households and, likewise, that the number of middle-income households might increase at the expense of high-income households.

 Suggested low and high employment levels representing the economic cycles were based on historic observations through 2014.
 The Great recession produced a -2.8-percent Compound Annual Growth Rate (CAGR) for employment in California between 2007 and 2010.
 Thus, for the low economic growth scenario, annual declines of 3.0 percent per year for the three years preceding the forecast year were assumed, with those declines being applied to the new "Low Scenario" statewide control total.
-The period from 1994 to 2000 was the high-water period for job growth in California with a 3.0-percent CAGR for five years.
-Thus, for the high economic growth scenarios, annual increases of 3.0 percent per year for the five statewide control total.
+The period from 1994 to 2000 was the high water period for job growth in California with a 3.0-percent CAGR for five years.
+Thus, for the high economic growth scenarios, annual increases of 3.0 percent per year for the five years preceding the forecast year were assumed, with the increase applied to the new "High Scenario" statewide control total.

 It was assumed that the low employment forecast would result in a commensurate decrease in the number of household workers.
-This was accomplished through increasing in the number of 0 and 1 worker households, and decreasing 2+ worker households.
+This was accomplished through increasing in the number of 0 and 1 worker households and decreasing 2+ worker households.
 The above changes could result from some households moving from 2+ worker households to 1 worker households, and 1 worker households moving to 0 worker households to reflect the increasing unemployment.
 It was assumed that the increase in 0 worker households would result in an increase in low-income households and a commensurate decrease in high-income households.
-The changes could result from some households moving from high-income households to middle-income households, and middle-income households moving to low-income households to reflect the increasing unemployment.
+The changes could result from some households moving from high-income households to middle-income households moving to low-income households to reflect the increasing unemployment.

 Likewise, an assumption was made that the high employment forecasts would result in a commensurate increase in the number of household workers.
-This was accomplished through decreases in the number of 0 worker households and 1 worker households, and increases in 2+ worker households to maintain the statewide control total of households.
-Low-income households were assumed to decrease and middleincome households were assumed to increase.
+This was accomplished through decreases in the number of 0 worker households and 1 worker households and increases in 2+ worker households to maintain the statewide control total of households.
+Low-income households were assumed to decrease, and middle-income households were assumed to increase.
 Table C.2 shows examples of the resulting joint distributions of households by number of workers and income group and the resulting factors for the base, low, and high employment scenarios.